Ponce massacre: Investigation and the Hays Commission

 Initial investigations of the event differed on whether the police or the marchers fired the first shots.
 Governor Winship applied pressure on the district attorney's office in charge of the investigation.
 He requested that the public prosecutor from Ponce, Rafael Pérez Marchand, "arrest more Nationalists", and that no charges be filed against the police.
 The prosecutor resigned as a result of being denied the opportunity to conduct a proper investigation.

 A Puerto Rican government investigation into the incident drew few conclusions.
-A second, independent investigation ordered by the United States Commission on Civil Rights led by the ACLU's Arthur Garfield Hays, together with Puerto Rican citizens Fulgencio Piñero, Emilio Belaval, José Davila Rice, Antonio Ayuyo Valdivieso, Manuel Díaz García, and Francisco M. Zeno took place.
+A second, independent investigation took place by a committee, the Commission of Inquiry on Civil Rights in Puerto Rico, led by the ACLU's Arthur Garfield Hays, with as its further members prominent Puerto Rican citizens Fulgencio Piñero, Emilio Belaval, José Davila Rice, Antonio Ayuyo Valdivieso, Manuel Díaz García, and Francisco M. Zeno.
 This investigation concluded that the events on 21 March constituted a massacre and mob action by the police.
 The report harshly criticized the repressive tactics and massive civil rights violations by Governor Winship.

 After viewing the photograph taken by Carlos Torres Morales, Hays in his report to the American Civil Liberties Union questioned why the governor's investigation had not used the photography, which was among two that were widely published.
 According to Hays, the photograph clearly showed 18 armed policeman at the corner of Aurora and Marina streets, ready to fire upon a group of innocent bystanders.
 The image showed the white smoke in the barrel of a policeman's revolver as he fired upon the unarmed people.
 The Hays Commission questioned why the policemen fired directly at the crowd, and not at the Nationalist Cadets.